 Marlon Hurst, Artistic Director

 Marlon Hurst has been the Artistic Director of the Kentucky Bach Choir since the fall of 2009.
-A native of London, Kentucky, Marlon holds a bachelor's degree in sacred music from Cumberland College (KY) (1990) where he was a student of the late Dr. Joe Tarry, and a master of music in choral conducting from the University of Tennessee (1992) where he studied with Dr. David Stutzenberger.
+A native of London, Kentucky, Marlon holds a bachelor's degree in sacred music from Cumberland College (KY) (1990) where he was a student of Dr. Joe Tarry, and a master of music in choral conducting from the University of Tennessee (1992) where he studied with Dr. David Stutzenberger.
 From 1997-2002, he was the Director of Music at Conyers Presbyterian Church (GA).
 While in the Atlanta area, he sang with the Atlanta Symphony Orchestra Chorus and Chamber Chorus, and in 2002 was a member of the professional chorus, the Atlanta Singers.
 Through the Carnegie Hall Conductor's Workshop, he has sung under the baton of Helmut Rilling, André Previn and Sir Neville Marriner.
-Since 2003, Marlon, his wife Jennifer and their two daughters have lived in Kentucky where he is the Director of Music and Arts at First Presbyterian Church of Lexington.
+Since 2003, Marlon has lived in Kentucky where he is the Director of Music and Arts at First Presbyterian Church of Lexington.
 He is also currently serving as the President of the Board of the Presbyterian Association of Musicians.

 Richard Sowers, Founder